Ranked! The 10 best players of World Cup 2006

 4. Gianluigi Buffon

-Buffon retired from international football this year after Italy failed to qualify for the 2018 World Cup.
-The highlight of his international career was undoubtedly in 2006, when the Azzurri upset the odds to win the tournament for the fourth time in their history.
+Remember Gianluca Pagliuca?
+You can be forgiven if you don’t, especially if you’re under 30 – he’s the chap who used to mind the Italy nets before Buffon came along to hog the gig for 16 years.
+Euro 2000 aside (Francesco Toldo stepped in after Buffon injured his hand), the hangdog, Roman-nosed, headbang-toting custodian legend has been a consistently outstanding presence for the Azzurri, in terms of shot-stopping, command of the box and organisational acumen.

-Buffon conceded just two goals during Italy's victorious run - one against the United States, the other a Zinedine Zidane penalty in the final.
-His save to deny Zidane in extra time, tipping a header over the bar, was decisive to his country's eventual triumph.
+He let just two goals breach his net during Italy’s victorious run – one against USA and a Zizou penalty in the final – and probably saved the final for Italy by tipping a Zidane header over the bar in extra time with the score 1-1.

 3. Fabio Cannavaro